-If you have concerns about Coronavirus Covid-19, or last week’s equity market correction, please call your wealth manager.
+If you have concerns about Coronavirus Covid-19, or last week’s equity market correction, please call your financial advisor.
 We are happy to talk with you about your personal financial plans.

 This correction in perspective